chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - The CSP experience and outage
 - The user has reached their daily bandwidth allowance from their CSP. [more info](https://help.dropbox.com/files-folders/share/banned-links)

-##### 5. Start EC2 Instance to Download File
+##### 5. Start an Instance to Download File

-Spin up EC2 instances with enough storage to download the whole file.
-TODO: See if spot instances could be used.
+An EC2 instance, docker container, or AWS lambda can be used to complete this task.

 ##### 6. Stream File